greenplum-db/gpdb/gpdb-doc/markdown/analytics/pl_java.html.md

         ```
         export JAVA_HOME=/usr/lib/jvm
         ```
     -   Set the `LD_LIBRARY_PATH` to include the directory with the Java server runtime libraries.
 PL/Java depends on `libjvm.so` and the shared object should be in your `LD_LIBRARY_PATH`.
-By default, `libjvm.so` is available in `$JAVA_HOME/lib/server` with JDK 11, or in `$JAVA_HOME/jre/lib/amd64/server` with JDK 8.
+By default, `libjvm.so` is available in `$JAVA_HOME/lib/server` with JDK 11 and JDK 17, or in `$JAVA_HOME/jre/lib/amd64/server` with JDK 8.
 This example adds the JDK 11 directory to the environment variable.
         ```
         export LD_LIBRARY_PATH=$GPHOME/lib:$GPHOME/ext/python/lib:$JAVA_HOME/lib/server:$LD_LIBRARY_PATH
         ```